International Pharmacy Graduate (IPG)

 international pharmacy graduates (IPG)

-If you obtained your pharmacy degree outside of Canada or the United States, here are the steps to register with the College:
+If you earned your pharmacy degree outside of Canada or the United States, here are the steps to become licensed as a full pharmacist with the College of Pharmacists of BC (CPBC).

 Note: Steps 4, 5 and 6 can be completed in any order.